Website accessibility

 An intesa grants clergy automatic access to state hospitals, prisons, and military barracks; allows for civil registry of religious marriages; facilitates special religious practices regarding funerals; and exempts students from school attendance on religious holidays.
 If a religious community so requests, an intesa may provide for state routing of funds, through a voluntary check-off on taxpayer returns, to that community.
 [8]

-This 1984 concordat kept the Church receiving state finds (Article 7.6) until a “voluntary” system could be devised which, by default, would still give the lion's share to the Church.
+The 1984 concordat kept the Church receiving state funds (Article 7.6) until a “voluntary” system could be devised which, by default, would still give the lion's share to the Church.
 This is how it works.

 All eligible churches compete with one another, and with a state fund “Beni Culturali” which supports museums and historical buildings), for 0.8% (otto per mille) of each taxpayer's taxes.
 Italian taxpayers may not refuse to pay this tax but non-religious persons may designate the State fund.
 If a taxpayer fails to make a designation, then .8 percent of his or her taxes are allocated on a pro rata basis based on the national average to eligible church bodies which have agreed to participate.
 [10]

 After a decent interval, Bishop Nicora was rewarded for his ingenuity with a cardinal's hat and became the Vatican's chief financial officer.
-As head of the Administration of the Patrimony of the Apostolic See (APSA) he manages the property of the Holy See (including numerous hotels) — and he also administers the huge state subsidies resulting from his own “church tax” negotiations.
+As head of the Administration of the Patrimony of the Apostolic See (APSA) he managed the property of the Holy See (including numerous hotels) — and he also administered the huge state subsidies resulting from his own “church tax” negotiations.
+Then in 2011 this trusty Cardinal was appointed president of the Vatican's oversight body, Authority of Financial Information.
+[11] This puts him in charge of ensuring that Vatican transactions comply fully with European Union and international anti-money laundering and anti-terrorism financing laws, to try to prevent any more adverse publicity for the Vatican Bank.
+[12]

 At the end of 2005 Silvio Berlusconi, then the centre-right Prime Minister, extended the Church’s tax exemptions to include buildings used by the Church for businesses such as hostels or health clinics.
 Mr Berlusconi’s move was regarded by the Left as a blatant attempt to court the Catholic vote on the eve of the 2006 elections, which he narrowly lost to Romano Prodi and the centre Left.

-The Prodi Government amended the tax breaks last year, saying that only Church activities “which are not exclusively commercial” were exempt.
+The Prodi Government amended the tax breaks [in 2006], saying that only Church activities “which are not exclusively commercial” were exempt.
 However, the word “exclusively” left a loophole allowing properties with even a minor form of religious activity to benefit.

 The Church owns 100,000 properties in Italy, 2,000 of them used as hospitals, clinics or rest homes.
 In Rome alone the Church owns 65 rest homes, 250 schools, 580 institutes, convents and monasteries and 18 hospitals.
 [14]